alexdillon/GroupMeClientAvalonia/README.md

    <img alt="GitHub" src="https://img.shields.io/github/license/alexdillon/GroupMeClientAvalonia?color=blue">
 </p>

 GroupMe Desktop Client Avalonia is an in-progress port of [GroupMe Desktop Client](https://github.com/alexdillon/GroupMeClient) to the cross-platform [Avalonia](https://github.com/avaloniaui/avalonia) UI Framework.
-GroupMe Desktop Client Avalonia is a unoffical, modular, open-source, configurable client for using the GroupMe chat service.
+GroupMe Desktop Client Avalonia is a unofficial, modular, open-source, configurable client for using the GroupMe chat service.

 ***For usage on Windows, check out [GroupMe Desktop Client](https://github.com/alexdillon/GroupMeClient), which is stable and suitable for daily use.***